blackbracken/zero-point/README.md

 In many cases, the same repository will return similar errors.
 So when you define a repository, you define its interface and the sealed interface of the error.
 Of course, if necessary, the error types may be separated by endpoint or by process.
 However, we would like to make common errors that can occur even in multiple repositories (and since ZeroPoint is a small application, such will be the case in most cases).
 So such errors can be implemented independently and have them as per-repository error parameters.

-In addition, when writing logic that returns a `Result`, use `binding` (a pseudo-function of monad comprehension limited to only `Result` in multiple languages) defined in `kotlin-result` to write Railway Oriented Programming style.
+In addition, when writing logic that returns a `Result`, you can use `binding` (a pseudo-function of monad comprehension limited to only `Result` in multiple languages) defined in `kotlin-result` to write Railway Oriented Programming style.

 # Set up